hostingwithdocker/demopythondocker/README.md

 # Copy the source code from the project dir into the directory app/ inside the container.
 COPY ./ /app

-# Run some initial command to make the container environmment best for the app
+# Run some initial command to make the container environmment best fit for the app
 RUN apk update && apk add bash tzdata &&\
     cp /usr/share/zoneinfo/Asia/Singapore /etc/localtime &&\
     pip install --upgrade setuptools pip wheel pipenv &&\